 Keeping people engaged is both financially smart and good for lead nurturing since a warm lead is more likely to buy something from your company.

-Now is the time to revise your strategy, and with these five tips from marketing gurus, you’ll be well on your way to lowering customer acquisition costs, improving reach and conversions, and creating valuable sales opportunities—even after we say goodbye to +1.
+Now is the time to revise your strategy, and with these five tips from Chat Marketing leaders, you’ll be well on your way to lowering customer acquisition costs, improving reach and conversions, and creating valuable sales opportunities—even after we say goodbye to +1.

 1. Take a multi-channel approach to your marketing